eoinkelly/ember-runloop-handbook/README.md

 is finished executing the Browser never re-runs it.

 The browser has a built-in set of _events_ that it it will generate in response to actions by the user, the network or its own work.
+Some examples of events:

 * User moved their mouse (`mousemove`)
 * The DOM has been completely built (`DOMContentLoaded`)